ygqygq2/charts/ygqygq2/mdb/README.md

 #### Hosts

-Most likely you will only want to have one hostname that maps to this mod-chart installation.
+Most likely you will only want to have one hostname that maps to this mdb installation.
 If that's your case, the property `ingress.hostname` will set it.
 However, it is possible to have more than one host.
 To facilitate this, the `ingress.extraHosts` object can be specified as an array.
 You can also use `ingress.extraTLS` to add the TLS configuration for extra hosts.

 For each host indicated at `ingress.extraHosts`, please indicate a `name`, `path`, and any `annotations` that you may want the ingress controller to know about.